 The author of the Witcher books, Andrzej Sapkowski, signed a new deal with the company to "further solidify their relationship".
 So. the studio is free to pull from any one of his short stories or novels.
 (If you're wanting to get caught up, here's how to read The Witcher books in order.)

-The Witcher 4: news and rumors
+The Witcher 4 news

 The Witcher 4 has its Game Director

-Sebastian Kalemba , the former Lead Animator on The Witcher 3, has been announced as the Game Director for The Witcher 4.
+Sebastian Kalemba, the former Lead Animator on The Witcher 3, has been announced as the Game Director for The Witcher 4.
 They announced this on Twitter, stating that they aim to 'raise the bar.'

 Polaris, and a brand new trilogy